springdoc/springdoc-openapi-demos/docs/faq.md

 For more details about the usage, you can have a look at the following sample Test:
 - https://github.com/springdoc/springdoc-openapi/tree/master/springdoc-openapi-webmvc-core/src/test/java/test/org/springdoc/api/app68

+### How can I configure Swagger UI?
+- The support of the swagger official properties is available on `springdoc-openapi`.
+See [Official documentation](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/).

+- You can use the same swagger properties in the documentation as Spring Boot properties.
+**NOTE**: All these properties should be declared with the following prefix: `springdoc.swagger-ui`

 ### How can I filter the resources documented in the output specification by the provided group?
 - You can use the standard `swagger-ui` property filter.